MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

 There are many different methods to get an Azure AD access token.
 To learn more, see [user authentication](../../management/access-control/how-to-authenticate-with-aad.md#user-authentication) and [application authentication](../../management/access-control/how-to-authenticate-with-aad.md#application-authentication).

-The following steps will guide you through using the Azure CLI to create an application principal and requesting an Azure AD bearer token for this principal.
+The following steps guide you through using the Azure CLI to create an application principal and requesting an Azure AD bearer token for this principal.

-1. Login to the Azure CLI.
+1. Sign in to the Azure CLI.

       ```dotnetcli
       az login